AlephAlpha/Nekomata/doc/Builtins.md

 ### `suffix` (`s`, `1 -> 1`)

-Get a suffix of a list or a string.
+Get a suffix of a list.

 If the argument is a number, it is converted to a range from 0 to that number minus 1.